 The Three Sisters of Glen Coe are some of Scotland’s most iconic mountains, and certainly among the most photographed.
-Glorious on a summer afternoon but formidable in winter, they loom like silent monsters above the thousands of cars, coaches and walkers that pass along the A82.
+Glorious on a summer afternoon but formidable in winter, they loom like giants above the thousands of cars, coaches and walkers that pass along the A82.
 There are points when the summits feel close enough to touch, and others where they seem so remote that you can only reach them in your dreams.

 One of the ridges of the Three Sisters is called Aonach Dubh, and on a vertical rock face is a narrow opening known as Ossian’s Cave.
-From below, it looks like a dark keyhole cut into the mountain, and it’s surprisingly difficult to locate, despite being about eight feet in height.
+From below, it looks like a dark keyhole cut into the mountain, and it’s surprisingly difficult to locate, despite being about 100 feet in height.
 Despite its symmetrical appearance, the cave is natural rather than man-made, having formed when a column of basalt dropped away at some time in centuries past.

 Who was Ossian?